emericg/toolBLEx/README.md

 ##### Linux

-Bluetooth driver support might be a little shaky...
+Bluetooth support might be a little shaky?!

 ##### macOS